ccastroblua/tu_pisito/README.md

 # "Tu pisito" project:

 The goal of this project is to create a web page that helps you to find the best home for you.
 It connects with Idealista and Google Maps API to get information and a MySQL database in the backend.
-Also uses streamlit to provide a simple buy useful web page for users.
+Also uses streamlit to provide a simple but useful web page for users.

 This project has several stages defined:
 1. Dataframe selection, cleaning and manipulation.